The Dichotomy in the Nuclear and Host Galaxy Properties of High-redshift Quasars: Method

 \subsubsection{\textsc{GalfitS} Model Setup}

-Using \textsc{GalfitS} to decompose multi-band images of a galaxy into physically distinct subcomponents requires the specification of both morphological and SED models.
+Using \textsc{GalfitS} to decompose multiband images of a galaxy into physically distinct subcomponents requires the specification of both morphological and SED models.
+We use all available NIRCam images, fitting each target within a uniform $3\arcsec$ cutout that is slightly larger than our PSF model.
+All pixels are weighted equally.
+A three-band fit yields, for example, a total of $\sim 90{,}000$ degrees of freedom.
 Considering the spatial resolution limit of NIRCam, which is $\sim 0\farcs06$ for the F115W filter \citep{Zhuang2024ApJb}, we represent the underlying stellar mass distribution of the host galaxy with a simplified model of a single \sersic\ component, whose parameters are the galaxy centroid position, \sersic\ index ($n$), effective radius ($R_e$), axis ratio ($q$), and position angle ($\Theta$).
 While \textsc{GalfitS} permits wavelength-dependent variations in galaxy morphology, which would be a manifestation of, for example, radial gradient in stellar population or dust extinction (e.g., \citealt{Jin2025}), for simplicity we assume that the SED is constant with radius.
-We model the SED of the host galaxy using stellar population synthesis with a \cite{Kroupa2001MNRAS} stellar initial mass function and a non-parametric star formation history (SFH) motivated by the complex SFHs of high-redshift galaxies revealed by recent JWST observations (e.g., \citealt{Wang2024ApJS, Wright2024ApJ}.
+We model the SED of the host galaxy using stellar population synthesis with a \cite{Kroupa2001MNRAS} stellar initial mass function and a non-parametric star formation history (SFH) motivated by the complex trends revealed by recent JWST observations of high-redshift galaxies (e.g., \citealt{Wang2024ApJS, Wright2024ApJ}.
 The stellar population parameters include stellar mass ($M_\ast$), star formation rate (SFR) within discrete time bins, metallicity ($Z$), and $V$-band dust extinction ($A_V$) assuming a \citet{Calzetti2000ApJ} extinction curve.

 Figure~\ref{fig:galfits} gives two examples of fitted host galaxy models to illustrate the simultaneous derivation of morphological and SED fits.
 The AGN overwhelmingly dominates the host galaxy in J0305$-$3150, whereas in J0224$-$4711-BHAE-1 the nucleus and galaxy are of comparable brightness.
 In both cases we only have three filters.
 In situations when nearby companions potentially contaminate the target (e.g., CEERS~027825; left panel of Figure~\ref{fig:galfits_exp7b}), we introduce an additional \sersic\ component to model the neighboring galaxy.
 In the absence of redshift information for the neighbor, we treat its redshift as a free parameter during the fit.
 Notes for individual objects are provided in Appendix~\ref{app:notes}.